 Like many operators across the U.S., restaurateurs in Dallas have spent the past few years trying to find their footing.
 Not only are the city’s restaurants facing new challenges like soaring food costs and ongoing staffing shortages, but consumer habits have also begun to shift in the face of high inflation.
 All of these factors have come together to shape the latest Dallas restaurant trends.

-That’s where our 2022 Dallas State of Restaurants Report comes in.
-We surveyed and interviewed full service restaurant owners, CEOs, presidents, and general managers from across Dallas to uncover the top Dallas restaurant trends for 2022.
+In order to gain a better understanding of these trends, we surveyed and interviewed full service restaurant owners, CEOs, general managers, and area managers from across Dallas to uncover the top Dallas restaurant trends for 2023.
 We then compared this data to our findings in other U.S. cities to see how local-specific factors have impacted the Dallas market.

 - Dozens of Dallas restaurant stats and key insights

 - First-hand stories from independent restaurant owners in Dallas

 - Tools and strategies for profitable restaurant operations

 Here you’ll find a preview of just some of the key stats and insights our Dallas Restaurants Report uncovered.
 To get more Dallas restaurant trends for 2023, download the entire Dallas State of Restaurants Report for free now.